dotnet/cli-migrate/README.md

 # CLI `dotnet migrate` command implementation

 This repository contains the code for the `dotnet migrate` command that was previously under [dotnet/cli](https://github.com/dotnet/cli), and that migrates "project.json" based projects to "csproj" based projects.
+Please see the [public documentation](https://docs.microsoft.com/en-us/dotnet/core/tools/dotnet-migrate) for more information.

+This command was removed in .NET SDK 3.0 so only applies to 2.2 and earlier releases.
+This repo has been archived since 2.1 SDKs are seeing minimal changes and will go [out of support](https://devblogs.microsoft.com/dotnet/net-core-2-1-will-reach-end-of-support-on-august-21-2021/) in 6 months.

 ## Build Status